CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 https://www.smtpeter.com/v1/send?access_token={YOUR_API_TOKEN}
 ```

+### Recipient and envelope information

+The recipient and envelope variables control where the email is delivered ('recipient')
+and where delivery failure notifications are sent to ('envelope').
+They are like the
+addresses written on the outside of an envelope, they do not influence the way the actual
+letter (email), looks.

 When sending a message using the REST API there is one variable that
 an email **must** contain.
 This is the recipient address that will
 receive the message.

 Another variable you can use is the "envelope" variable.
-If bounce tracking
+If delivery fails and
-is disabled and this variable is set, the email address given here will
+bounce tracking is disabled, the email address given here will receive a delivery
-receive a delivery status notification indicating the failure and the reason
+status notification indicating the failure and the reason why.
+If this variable
-why.
+is not set and bounce tracking is disabled, delivery notifications will be silently
+ignored.

-Note that this variable is separate from the 'trackbounces' option.
+Note that this variable is separate from the ['trackbounces' option](#tracking-options).
 It is
 possible to set 'trackbounces' to true and have SMTPeter generate a bounce
 report after receiving notification of a bounce.
 This report will always go
 to the address configured under 'Bounce management'.